Providing a Range of Services to the Pets of Eaton Rapids

 Pet Soft Tissue Removal & Repair

 There are a variety of soft tissues that can sustain injury, requiring removal or repair through surgery.
 Essentially most surgeries that do not involve the skeletal system or the nervous system are considered soft tissue surgeries.
 Tendon, ligament, cartilage and muscle removal and/or repair can all be taken care of here at Snow Animal Hospital.
-As your veterinarian in Eaton Rapids, Dr. Snow has the training and experience to perform these surgeries.
+As your veterinarian, Dr. Snow has the training and experience to perform these surgeries.

 Some common soft tissue surgeries include: